gabrielibagon/gabrielibagon/README.md

 ### Hello 🐍
-I'm a software engineer based in New York with experience in machine learning, data science, and distributed systems.
+I'm a software engineer with experience in machine learning, data science, and distributed systems.
 Some of the projects I've worked on involve computer vision, natural language processing, and brain-computer interfaces.

 ## Selected Projects
 ⭐️ [**TensorBlur**](https://github.com/gabrielibagon/TensorBlur): Efficient GPU-accelerated blurring layers for Tensorflow graphs.